How Much Does it Cost to Make Pizza?

-Cheese can make the overall price skyrocket; it can quickly become the most expensive ingredient among the total cost to make pizza.
+Mozzarella cheese can make the overall price skyrocket; it can quickly become the most expensive ingredient among the total cost to make pizza.
 There are so many types (and different price ranges) that it depends on what you are looking for.

 For a cheesy pizza, you’ll probably need as much as half a pound of cheese.
 To save some money, you can buy more oversized packages (as much as 5 pounds).